btknzn/20Hz-1MHZ-5-stage-500-gain-Amplifier-Analog-Circuit-Design./README.md

 ![alt text](https://github.com/btknzn/20Hz-1MHZ-5-stage-500-gain-Amplifier-Analog-Circuit-Design./blob/master/CuttofFrequency.PNG)

-You can download .ms files and can see all my circuit in Multisim
+You can download .ms files and can see all my circuits in Multisim.